mathie/mathie.github.io/_drafts/keybase.markdown

 Sharing public keys themselves is easy enough.
 There are many public key servers which you can publish your key to, most of which (eventually) synchronise with each other.
 From there, it's just a case of asking your encryption software to download that key from the servers.
-In my case, I'll demonstrate with the GnuPG command line client, but the same principle applies to most PGP implementations, including more friendly GUI tools.
+In these examples, I'll demonstrate with the GnuPG command line client, but the same principle applies to most PGP implementations, including more friendly GUI tools.
 I can tell you that my key id (a short, unique, identifier for every public key) is `002DC29B`.
 You can now retrieve that key from the public key servers:

     $ gpg --recv-keys 002DC29B